Structural properties of biclique graphs and the distance formula: Distances in and

-\item Case $d_{H}(B,B')=2$.
+\begin{itemize} \item Case $d_{H}(B,B')=2$.
 Now, $H$ must contain a subgraph as depicted in Figure~\ref{FigUltiPosta}.
-We will show that we arrive to a contradiction.
+We will show that we arrive at a contradiction.
 Suppose first that one of both dotted edges does not exist, say $vy$.
 Then $\{v,x,y\}$ is contained in a biclique that does not intersect $B'$.
 This is a contradiction since $N(v_1)=N(v_2)$ in $G$.
 Suppose next that both dotted edges $vy$ and $vy'$ exist.
-In this case we arrive to a contradiction since in $H$ there are at least four bicliques that intersect with $B$ and $B'$.
-We obtain one for each choice of $\{x,y\}$ in $B$, $\{x',y'\}$ in $B'$ and $v$.
-Therefore $N(v_1)=N(v_2)$ does not induce a $K_2$ which is a contradiction.
+In this case we also arrive at a contradiction since in $H$ there are at least four bicliques that intersect with $B$ and $B'$.
+We obtain one for each choice of one element in $\{x,y\}$ in $B$, one element in $\{x',y'\}$ in $B'$ and $v$.
+Therefore $N(v_1)=N(v_2)$ does not induce a $K_2$, which is a contradiction.

 \item Case $d_{H}(B,B')=1$.
-In this case, by Theorem~\ref{teodistk}, there exist at least two bicliques $B_{1},B_{2}$ in $H$ that intersect with $B$ and with $B'$.
+In this case, by Theorem~\ref{teodistk}, there exist at least two bicliques $B_{1},B_{2}$ in $H$ that intersect both $B$ and $B'$.
 Clearly they must be exactly two, otherwise $N(v_1)=N(v_2)$ would not induce a $K_{2}$.
-Now, by the first part of the proof of Theorem~\ref{teodistk}, only in the first two cases there are exactly two bicliques intersecting with $B$ and with $B'$ in $H$.
-Figure~\ref{FigDOSCASOS} shows both possible options (without vertices $z$, $z_{1}$ and $z_{2}$).
-The labels of Theorem~\ref{teodistk} were respected as in Fig~\ref{Fig22}.
+Now, by the first part of the proof of Theorem~\ref{teodistk}, only in the cases \textbf{(C)} and \textbf{(D)} it is possible that there are exactly two bicliques intersecting both $B$ and $B'$ in $H$.
+Figure~\ref{FigDOSCASOS} shows both possible options.
+The labels of Theorem~\ref{teodistk} were as given in Figure~\ref{Fig22}.